russelldorsey/osticket-prereqs/README.md

 <img width="1145" height="630" alt="Screenshot 2026-02-26 122915" src="https://github.com/user-attachments/assets/f6375664-1694-4fc4-8dc7-f74e9ccaeff2" />
 </p>
 <p>
 Open File Explorer from the Start menu if it is not already open.
-Select the Windows (C:) drive, then open the inetpub folder, then the wwwroot folder, and finally the osTicket folder.
+Select the Windows (C:) drive, then open the inetpub folder, followed by the wwwroot folder, and then the osTicket folder.
 Next, open the include folder and scroll down until you find ost-sampleconfig.php.
 Click on the file, right-click it, and choose Rename.
 Change the file name to ost-config.php making sure it is spelled exactly correct.
 You can either retype the name completely or simply remove the word “sample” from the existing file name.
 </p>
 <br />